 The remainder of the book takes Weston through a series of adventures throughout the Japan Alps before finally bidding the area farewell in the closing chapter.

 In summary, I greatly enjoyed Weston’s account of his travels in the mountains of 19th century Japan.
-The account includes many areas I recognized from my time hiking and climbing my way around Nagano over the past decade or so including the town (now city) of Omachi where I lived for five years.
+The narrative includes many areas I recognized from my time hiking and climbing my way around Nagano over the past decade or so including the town (now city) of Omachi where I lived for five years.
 Anyone with even a passing interest in the Northern Alps and their history as well as the early days of recreational hiking in Japan should definitely give “Mountaineering and Exploration” a read.
 You can find it in various printed editions as well as in a number of free online texts, such as this one.

 Sources of Information: